 Why did my Paruppu Urundai break?

 Stirring the kuzhambu with a ladle after adding the lentil balls will make them break apart.
 To prevent this, leave the balls undisturbed once you add them to the simmering tamarind gravy.
 You will know that they are done cooking when they float to the surface.

 Substitutes for Sambar Powder

-If you do not have Sambar powder or do not want to add it to this Kuzhambu, you can use 1.5 tsp coriander powder and 1 tsp Chili powder in its place.
+If you do not have Sambar powder or do not want to add it to this Kuzhambu, you can use 1.5 teaspoon coriander powder and 1 teaspoon Chili powder in its place.